 "That's typically what happens in a consent order," Sarason said.

-State investigators preferred to strike a deal to end the matter, given the fact that Wynstra does not appear to have any additional assets to pay penalties, Sarason said.
+State investigators preferred to strike a deal to end the matter, given the fact that Wynstra does not appear to have any money to pay penalties, she said.

 Why did it take so many years to get to this point?